 To speed these innovations to market some entrepreneurs and startups are getting help from crowdfunding and other means to develop creative products and apps that give women an edge when it comes to personal safety.
 These range from devices disguised as jewelry to nail polish.
 Resourceful, effective, and discreet, these innovations can make a critical difference to prevent sexual assault when seconds matter in dangerous or life-threatening situations.

-Athena is a black silicone pendant the size of a half dollar, and can be pinned to a purse, clothing – even worn as a necklace.
+Athena is a black silicone pendant the size of a half-dollar and can be pinned to a purse, clothing, or even worn as a necklace.
 With a recessed button at the center of the device to prevent accidental alerts, users can hold it for three seconds to trigger a loud alarm that will immediately notify friends and family of their current location, or alternatively, press it three times in quick succession to send a silent alert if you’re suspicious of being targeted.

 The Safelet is another wearable device allowing users to send alerts to predetermined friends and family without using their phones who can then call 911.
 Similar to setting a watch, users can activate the Safelet by simultaneously pressing two buttons located on either side of the face.
 It looks and is worn like a regular bracelet, and once activated, syncs with the user’s mobile phone and starts recording sound.

-is a free app available for Android and iOS, that allows the user to set a timer when travelling alone.
+This is a free app available for Android and iOS, allowing the user to set a timer when traveling alone.
 When you’re in a situation where you don’t have time to make a call for help, just shake your phone and even if it’s locked the app turns on your phone’s alarm, video camera and sends an alert to your pre-set emergency contacts.
-The company that created it dubbed themselves “Waze of personal safety” stating, “instead of giving you traffic updates, it warns you when you’re about to enter a high crime zone.”
+The company that created it dubbed itself the “Waze of personal safety” stating, “instead of giving you traffic updates, it warns you when you’re about to enter a high-crime zone.”

 You can choose to add updates in the form of texts, pictures, or video, and if you do not tap the “I’m Safe” button before the timer runs out, friends and family are immediately given your location and any information you've uploaded.
 Because the app is activated based on inactivity, you’ll be taken care of even if you’re separated from your phone.